 About: If your area gets particularly hot summers, the Chuckit!
 HydroFreeze Ball is a fantastic option.

 This toy is designed to be filled with water and then frozen.
 As your dog chews on it, the water melts, keeping your pooch cool, hydrated, and occupied.
+It basically functions as a dog popsicle!

 This toy can also be put into your dog’s water to keep it cool.